DNS Issues

 1. Go to your Cloudflare DNS settings.

-3. Click the orange cloud icon to toggle it to DNS only (gray cloud).
+3. Click the orange cloud icon on each to toggle to DNS only (gray cloud).

-After: www CNAME cname.rndrkit.io (DNS only - gray cloud)
+After: www CNAME rndrkit.io (DNS only - gray cloud) ← Works

 DNS Propagation Delay